jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-three/README.md

 * Use {}, curly brackets and one or two numbers to specify a range with numeric repetition qualifiers.
 * Use \b, which matches word limits at the beginning and end of the pattern, to match full words.

+### Splitting and Replacing
+Split function from the re module works by taking any regular expression as a separator
+* Use capturing parentheses to split list to include the elements that is used to split the values

+Sub function from the re module is used for creating new strings by substituting all or part of them for a different string
+* It uses regular expressions for both the matching and the replacing

 ---

 ## Credit